abugnais/hotels/README.md

 npm start
 ```

-And you can access the app by browsing [http://localhost:3000](http://localhost:3000)
+You can access the app by browsing [http://localhost:3000](http://localhost:3000)

+Access the app on [heroku](https://guarded-temple-66581.herokuapp.com)